 You can also choose to not take action because of meaning.
 For example, I have a friend who decided that picking out what to wear in the morning took attention away from other activities she wanted to pursue.
 It was her least favorite thing to do.
 And she usually ended up spending way too much time making this decision.

 To avoid this daily decision, she decided that she would only wear black and lime green.
 (She knew she needed to have that pop of color to maintain happiness.)
 She weeded out her wardrobe and committed to this color scheme.
 Now, she can just reach into her closet and pick out whatever.
 It all matches!
 No more time spent deciding what to wear.
-This solution allows her devote more time to her passions such as her grandchildren, landscaping and knitting.
+This solution allows her to devote more time to her passions such as her grandchildren, landscaping, and knitting.

 Living intentionally allows you to manifest your beliefs and values into physical actions.
 With this deepened connection, your day-to-day life transforms so even a simple trip to the grocery store may become a meaning-filled experience.